ygalustov/auservices/README.md

 ## Global dependencies

-It uses Jasmin2 to run tests and TSD for typeDefinitions delivery.
+It uses Jasmin2 to run tests and TSD for TypeDefinitions delivery.
-In addition tslint is used to check source quality.
+In addition, TSLint used to check source code quality.

 So before working install the following: